Provisional Admission Open for 2026

 • Communication: bridging engineers, scientists, and stakeholders

-Scope and Future of Aerospace Engineering
+Scope of Aerospace Engineering and Its Future

-Aerospace Engineering in India
+Scope for Aerospace Engineering in India

 Founded in 2001, IIAEIT Pune has established itself as a pioneer in aerospace and avionics education.
 The institute offers programs such as B.Tech, M.Tech, and a Dual-Degree Aerospace Program (combining B.Tech and M.Tech), where students receive hands-on training in state-of-the-art laboratories.
-Clubs such as Aeromodelling, Rocketry, and avionics provide students with opportunities to innovate beyond the classroom.
+Clubs such as Aeromodelling, Rocketry, and Avionics provide students with opportunities to innovate beyond the classroom.

 How to Start Your Career in Aerospace Engineering